st3w4r/blog/content/articles/application-vs-infrascture-level.md

 | App     | App      | App     |
 ```

 Building at an application level or at an infrastructure level requires different skills and have an impact on the team resource.
-This choice will have an impact down the line and need to be aligned with the business objectives.
+This choice will have an effect down the line and need to be aligned with the business objectives.
 \
 \
 \